 Observation tells us that the universe works in such a precise way that one must conclude that is was designed by an intelligent designer, i.e. God.
 Therefore, God is the intelligent designer, who designed all physical laws and the order of nature and life.

-Possibly, the most important thing to remember when reviewing Aquinas' proof is that he was, at least, trying to provide a rational explanation for the existence of God.
+However, the most important thing to remember when reviewing Aquinas' proof is that he was, at least, trying to provide a rational explanation for the existence of God.
 In the context of the time, most religious doctrine would simply have accepted the existence of God as a principle of faith.
 In contrast, Aquinas was attempting to reconcile his faith with reason.
-However, Aquinas is still a believer of the Christian doctrine and therefore believes that some mysteries can only be understood through divine revelation.
+Of course, Aquinas is still a believer of the Christian doctrine and therefore believes that some mysteries can only be understood through divine revelation.
 Only matters of physical `substance` can be understood by rational experience.
 It is this premise that Aquinas sets out in his proof for the unity, timelessness, infinity and goodness of a perfect being, i.e. God.
-Although it is accepted that the explanation of Aquinas's five-way proof above is, but the briefest of summarizes of a voluminous work, it is possible that the essential arguments can be reduced still further.
+Although it is accepted that the explanation of Aquinas's five-way proof above is, but the briefest of summary of a voluminous work, it is possible that the essential arguments can be reduced still further.
 It appears that the first three ways are, in essence, re-iterations of one question:

 Who created the universe?